casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

  writing ADC data to disk ...
  done
  reading back the status registers...
- adc_sample_cnt: 100000
+ adc_sample_cnt: 3689577
  done
  Displaying the snapshot block data...
  ADC SNAPSHOT CAPTURED INPUT
  -----------------------------
  Num adc_data_valid adc_data_ch1 adc_data_ch2
- [0] 1 -1 -5
+[0] 1 -10 -1
- [1] 1 2 2
+[1] 1 6 -1
- [2] 1 4 -3
+[2] 1 -6 -1
- [3] 1 10 1
+[3] 1 0 -1
- [4] 1 -5 2
+[4] 1 -1 -2
- [5] 1 3 4
+[5] 1 -3 -2
- [6] 1 5 -3
+[6] 1 1 -1
- [7] 1 -4 4
+[7] 1 -6 -1
- [8] 1 5 1
+[8] 1 3 -1
- [9] 1 -6 0
+[9] 1 -6 -1
- [10] 1 7 -1
+[10] 1 3 -1
  ....
- [589] 1 -10 -3
+[589] 1 -6 -2
- [590] 1 2 4
+[590] 1 1 -1
- [591] 1 4 5
+[591] 1 -3 -1
- [592] 1 9 10
+[592] 1 -2 -1
- [593] 1 -3 12
+[593] 1 1 -1
- [594] 1 -4 -4
+[594] 1 -5 -1
- [595] 1 5 -5
+[595] 1 4 -1
- [596] 1 7 3
+[596] 1 -9 -1
- [597] 1 -6 -7
+[597] 1 6 -1
- [598] 1 9 8
+[598] 1 -9 -1
- [599] 1 10 11
+[599] 1 5 -1
 ```

 The above results show that the ADC is sampling continuously and that there is just noise at the ADC input, as no signal generator is connected.
 The ADC sample count should continue to increase each time this script file is run - try it.
 You can also try and compile your Simulink design with a higher clock e.g. 200MHz.
 Does the ADC data valid signal stay high continually?
 If so, then why?

 Setup the signal generator to have an amplitude of 2Vpp, a frequency of 4MHz and sinusoid signal.
 Check using the oscilloscope that this is correct.
-Once satisfied connect the one end of the SMA cable to the signal generator output and connect the other end to the Red Pitaya IN1 SMA cable.
-Remember to also connect the Red Pitaya OUT1 SMA connector to the other channel of the oscilloscope using another SMA to SMA cable.
+Once satisfied connect the one end of the SMA cable to the signal generator output and connect the other end to the Red Pitaya IN1.
+Remember to also connect the Red Pitaya OUT1 to the other channel of the oscilloscope (needs a BNC to SMA Female) using another SMA to SMA cable.
 Change the frequency and amplitude to 2MHz and to 1Vpp.
 What happens to the oscilloscope Red Pitaya OUT1 display?
 What is the frequency and amplitude now?
 Try run the python script and see what happens?
 What is different in your results now?

 Now connect the signal generator to Red Pitaya IN2 and the other channel of the oscilloscope to Red Pitaya OUT2 and repeat the above tests.
 What do you notice?